bredelings/MCON/mcon.rst

      {"iter": 10, "S1/: {"x": 10, "y": 3.14}, "S2/": {"z":20, "w":4.13}}
   long names:
      {"iter": 10, "S1/x": 10, S1/y": 3.14, "S2/x": 20, "S2/y": 4.13}
-  long names:
+  short names:
      {"iter": 10, "x": 10, y": 3.14, "z": 20, "w": 4.13}

-To create the unnested value with short names, we simply lift the fields from a sub-object into the current object if no name clashes are introduced by doing so.
+To create the non-nested value with short names, we simply lift the fields from a sub-object into the current object if no name clashes are introduced by doing so.

-The prefix is either remove from all sub-fields are none of them.
+The prefix is either removed from all sub-fields are none of them.
 So, if we have the sub-objects "S1/": {"x": 10, "y":20} and "S2/": {"x":30, "z":40}, then we do not lift the fields "S1.y" and S2.z" (which do not conflict) because the fields S1.x and S2.x do conflict.